rcantini/rcantini.github.io/content/post/hashtag recommendation/index.md

 ---
-title: "An overview of current research on hashtag recommendation"
+title: 'An overview of current research on hashtag recommendation'
 subtitle: 'How to suggest a consistent set of hashtags for a microblog post'
-summary: 'With the fast growing of microblog services, several NLP techniques have been developed for learning the representation of microblog posts and recommending pertinent hashtags.
-In what follows I'll introduce some of the most effective state-of-art approaches in this field.'
+summary: With the fast growing of microblog services, several NLP techniques have been developed for learning the representation of microblog posts and recommending pertinent hashtags.
+In what follows I'll introduce some of the most effective state-of-art approaches in this field.
 date: 2020-07-16T18:10:09+02:00
 draft: false
 math: true